Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

 To tackle this issue, we propose a straightforward approach to obtain the optimal decomposition routine for each scalar function using genetic algorithms (GA).
 Specifically, we construct all possible decomposition trees for each scalar function.
 These trees constitute a ``tree collection" and are denoted as $\{ T_i^\alpha \}$ for a scalar function $B_\alpha$.
 For each scalar function $B_\alpha$, we assign a ``gene" $k$, which picks the $k$-th tree out of $\{ T_i^\alpha \}$.
 For a collection of scalar functions, a sequence $ \{ k_1, k_2, \cdots, k_n \} $ forms an individual, which represents a decomposition routine.
 The objective of optimizing the computation routine amounts to minimizing the number of nonequivalent tensor components and the count of times rules.
 To quantify this, we define a cost function $F(R)$

 where $R$ represents a specific routine, $m$ is the number of nonequivalent tensor components, and $t$ is the count of times rules.
-Adding more weight (i.e.,``3") to the count of times rules is due to the fact that this part is computationally more costly for relatively large number of basis sets.
+Adding more weight (i.e.,``3") to the count of times rules is because of the fact that this part is computationally more costly for a relatively large number of basis sets.
 With the definition of $F(R)$, the fitness function of each individual can then be defined as

-Here, $F(R)_{\rm min}$ represents the current minimum of $F(R)$ and it will be changed dynamically during the optimization process. $k$ and $c$ are positive constants, which should be fine-tuned to prevent populations from being dominated by identical solutions.
+Here, $F(R)_{\rm min}$ represents the current minimum of $F(R)$ and it will be changed dynamically during the optimization process.
+The parameters $k$ and $c$ are positive constants.
+This functional form is reminiscent of the Fermi-Dirac distribution, where the parameter $k$ regulates the steepness of the decline in fitness values, while the parameter $c$ shifts the curve along the $F(R)$ axis.
+By tuning these parameters, we can effectively exclude solutions that are far from optimal, while preserving those that are closer to the optimal solution within the population.
+This approach helps prevent the population from being dominated by identical solutions.
 The detailed workflow can be described as follows: \begin{itemize} \item [(1)] Generate all nonequivalent scalar functions according to given conditions (i.e., maximum "level", order of many-body interactions, maximum coordination power, etc.) and then sort these scalar functions by the count of moment tensors involved in contraction.

 \item [(2)] Build tree collections for all scalar functions.